DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 - you can update, extend or switch your visa to live and work in the UK long-term

-* 12 October 2022: applications open for courses starting in

 ## Apply for teacher training